kyma-project/examples/trace-demo/README.md

 ### Activate a Kyma TracePipeline

-1. Provide a tracing backend and activate it
+1. Provide a tracing backend and activate it.
-   Install [Jaeger in-cluster](./../jaeger/) or provide a custom backend supporting the OTLP protocol
+   Install [Jaeger in-cluster](./../jaeger/) or provide a custom backend supporting the OTLP protocol.
-2. Activate the Istio tracing feature
+2. Activate the Istio tracing feature.
-   To [activate Istio](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces#step-2-enable-istio-tracing) to report span data, an Istio telemetry resource needs to get applied, setting the sampling rate to 100% (not recommended for production).
+To [enable Istio](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces#step-2-enable-istio-tracing) to report span data, apply an Istio telemetry resource and set the sampling rate to 100%.
+This approach is not recommended for production.
    ```bash
    cat <<EOF | kubectl apply -f -
    apiVersion: telemetry.istio.io/v1alpha1